 The Process of Credentialing and Certification In Lab Medicine

-For ASCP BOC, applicants submit transcripts and experience documentation online.
+The journey begins with education through NAACLS-accredited programs, followed by passing certification exams.
+For the ASCP BOC, candidates submit transcripts and work experience online.
 Exams are computer-adaptive, lasting 2.5 hours with 100 questions; passing scores are scaled to 400 out of 999.
-Maintenance requires 36 credential maintenance points (CMP) every three years, including lab-related CE and safety training.
+Maintaining certification requires 36 credential maintenance points (CMP) every three years, including lab-related continuing education and safety training.

-Benefits to Patients, Professionals, and Systems
+Benefits for Patients, Professionals, and Healthcare Systems

 Challenges in Maintaining Standards